Threads and threading

 You use multiple threads to increase the responsiveness of your application and to take advantage of a multiprocessor or multi-core system to increase the application's throughput.

 Consider a desktop application, in which the primary thread is responsible for user interface elements and responds to user actions.
 Use worker threads to perform time-consuming operations that, otherwise, would occupy the primary thread and make the user interface non-responsive.
 You can also use a dedicated thread for network or device communication to be more responsive to incoming messages or events.

 If your program performs operations that can be done in parallel, the total execution time can be decreased by performing those operations in separate threads and running the program on a multiprocessor or multi-core system.
 On such a system, use of multithreading might increase throughput along with the increased responsiveness.

 How to use multithreading in .NET

 Both TPL and PLINQ rely on the ThreadPool threads.
 The System.Threading.ThreadPool class provides a .NET application with a pool of worker threads.
-You also can use thread pool threads.
+You can also use thread pool threads.
 For more information, see The managed thread pool.

 Multiple threads might need to access a shared resource.
 To keep the resource in a uncorrupted state and avoid race conditions, you must synchronize the thread access to it.
 You also might want to coordinate the interaction of multiple threads. .NET provides a range of types that you can use to synchronize access to a shared resource or coordinate thread interaction.
 For more information, see Overview of synchronization primitives.